Technology-Notes/kiemlicz-util-wiki/Kubernetes.md

 Services by default are visible within the cluster only and there is no way to access them from the outside of the Kubernetes cluster.

+In Kubernetes following networking rules hold true:
+ 1. All containers/pods can communicate with all other containers/pods without NAT
+ 2. All Nodes can communicate with all containers/pods (and vice-versa) without NAT
+ 3. The IP that a container sees itself as is the same IP that others see it as

 `Kubectl` is used to interact with the cluster.
 If you have multiple clusters, list them with: `kubectl config get-contexts`, switch between them with: `kubectl config use-context CONTEXT_NAME`